-The American Airlines AAdvantage program benefits travelers based in eastern, central and southern American cities, such as New York, Los Angeles, Miami, Chicago and Dallas, who fly to destinations around the world.
-As an AAdvantage member, you'll earn miles for every American Airlines, American Eagle and codeshare flight operated by other airlines like Alaska Airlines and Hawaiian Airlines.
-You'll also earn award miles and EQDs for flights on affiliated partner carriers, which include British Airways, Hawaiian Airlines and Qantas.
-You can also collect miles for everyday purchases if you use any of the Citi / AAdvantage credit cards or AAdvantage Aviator Mastercards.
-And thanks to American Airlines' relationship with numerous car rental companies, restaurants and hotel brands, you can earn AAdvantage miles on a variety of travel expenses.
+The American Airlines AAdvantage program benefits travelers based in cities throughout the United States, such as New York City, Los Angeles, Miami, Chicago and Dallas, who fly to destinations around the world.
+As an AAdvantage member, you'll earn miles and Elite Qualifying Dollars (EQDs) for every American Airlines, American Eagle and codeshare flight operated by other airlines like Alaska Airlines and Hawaiian Airlines.
+You'll also earn award miles and EQDs for flights on affiliated partner carriers through American Airlines' extensive oneworld frequent flyer network, which includes Qantas Airways, British Airways and Qatar Airways.
+Additionally, members will accrue Elite Qualifying Miles (EQMs) and Elite Qualifying Segments (EQSs) to apply toward achieving elite status.
+What's more, you can collect miles for everyday purchases if you use any of the Citi / AAdvantage credit cards or AAdvantage Aviator Mastercards.
+And thanks to American Airlines' relationship with numerous car rental companies, hotel brands and cruise lines, you can also earn AAdvantage miles on a variety of travel expenses.

 Pros & Cons

 Can earn miles with more than 1,000 partner companies

 Can Earn Points On: